Justincisive/Aussienomics/content/posts/how-to-fix-rugby-in-australia.md

 Instead of paying an extra $600,000 a year to keep Rob Valetini at the Brumbies -- nothing against Rob, that's just a top-up figure I know exists -- let him go overseas and be paid what he's worth (it's a short career, after all).
 Use those savings to increase payments to many more players and prop up grassroots rugby.
 By doing that, you open a viable pathway to Super Rugby and the Wallabies for the next potential superstars, rather than lose them to rugby entirely.
 They might eventually go overseas, but they'll still be Wallaby eligible.

-If the current Rugby Australia board isn't willing to even consider the South African model -- or explain why it wouldn't work here, or why the centralised alternative is so much better other than by boosting their own personal power and status -- then they should resign and be replaced by professional sports administrators who will, rather than the hodgepodge bunch of ex-players and bankers that currently occupy those seats (with apologies to Brett Godfrey and Pip Marlow, although it's not clear what background they have, if any, in sports administration).
+If the current Rugby Australia board isn't willing to even consider the South African model -- or explain why it wouldn't work here, or why the centralised alternative is so much better other than by boosting their own personal power and status -- then they should resign and be replaced by professional sports administrators who will.

+Surely we can do better than the hodgepodge of ex-players and bankers that currently occupy board seats (with apologies to Brett Godfrey and Pip Marlow, although it's not clear what background they have, if any, in sports administration)?